 On the other side, stood Geon Woo.

-He was dressed very casually, and was smiling from ear to ear.
+He was dressed very casually, smiling from ear to ear.

-“I know this is very forward, Madeline,” he began, “But would you like go out to dinner with me?
-Your husband, he treats you badly, and I would like to treat you like a princess for one evening.
-My I?”
+“I know this is very forward, Madeline,” he began, “But would you mind going out to dinner with me?
+Your husband, he treats you poorly, and I would like to treat you like a princess for one evening.
+May I?”

 As creepy as it all had turned into, this was their only chance.
 Levi would have the whole evening to search the cabin.
 She had to take the risk.

 “Is what I am wearing okay?”
 She asked innocently.

 “Okay, let me grab my sandals and my purse.
 I’ll be right back.”